-- it doesn’t crack or divide or shrink.
+- it does not crack or divide or shrink.

-So it’s a material compatible with all the cutting and grinding you do when you build a knife handle:
+So it is a material compatible with all the cutting and grinding operations you do when building a knife handle:

-- does not react to chemicals that can damage a knife handle while using it,
+- does not react to chemical agents that can damage a knife handle during use,

 - available in various colors

-Today there are also plastic but the aesthetic effect is less warm and with different characteristics.
+Today there are also plastic material but the aesthetic effect is less warm and with different characteristics.

-The first part is the shopping list and the second part is how to use the shopping with the recipe to make the vulcan fiber Diy from you.
+The first part is the shopping list and the second part is how to use the grocery with the recipe to make vulcanized fiber DO IT Yourself.